teikun-86/anti-spoof/CONTRIBUTING.md

 You’re part of the shield wall now — welcome aboard. ⚔️🛡️

 —
-Made with ❤️, caffeine, and firewalls
+Made with ❤️, caffeine, and paranoia